 Are your white shoes looking a little worse for wear?
 White shoes can make any outfit look polished and professional, but they require more care than colored shoes.
 Here’s the problem - conventional advice says to clean them with baking soda, yet not everyone has baking soda on hand.

 So how do you get those squeaky-clean whites without it?
 We’re here to show you exactly how!
-In this blog post, we’ll go over all the clever ways of getting your white shoes sparkling in no time.
+We’ll go over all the clever ways of getting your white shoes sparkling in no time.
 Read on so that you can turn even an old pair of white sneakers into brand-new.

 How To Clean White Shoes Without Baking Soda?